-2. Locate the pins.
+- Locate the pins.
 There are two pins located on the inboard sides of the rear seats.
-If the vehicle has floor mats, the pins will be located under a flap that has been cut into the mat.
-The driver's side pin will have an "L" marked on it and will look like this:
+If the vehicle has floor mats, the pins will be located under a flap that has been cut into the mat. - The driver's side pin has a gray cap with a black "L" marked on it:

-The passenger's side pin will have an "R" marked on it and will look like this:
+The passenger's side pin has a black cap with a white "R" marked on it: